Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Conclusion

 \section{Conclusion}

 In this paper, we propose adaptive importance sampling on a pre-logit distribution for alignment of LLMs.
-Our method assumes that pre-logit distributions are composed of a Gaussian perturbation and the pre-logit of the base LLM, and optimizes the Gaussian perturbation through importance sampling.
+Our method injects a Gaussian perturbation to the pre-logit of the base LLM, and optimizes the Gaussian perturbation through importance sampling.
 Since our method is simple, future work could include combinations of AISP and fine-tuning, and different importance sampling techniques.